hanwenzhang123/fullstack-note/03-note/README.md

 const typeDefinitions = gql`	//what in our data we are going to defined, how our data is going to look type Query {
-    hello: String	//can include null without !, it can be string or null without !
-    products: [Product!]!	//array of object in Product type product(id: ID!): Product	//query with variable, with !, you have to include something }
+    hello: String	//can include null without !, it can be string or null without ! products(filter: ProductsFilterInput): [Product!]!	//array of object in Product type product(id: ID!): Product	//query with variable, with !, you have to include something }